Rogdham/pyzstd/index.rst

     .. py:attribute:: CONTINUE

+        Used for :py:meth:`ZstdCompressor.compress` *mode* argument.
 Collect more data, encoder decides when to output compressed result, for optimal compression ratio.
 Usually used for ordinary streaming compression.

     .. py:attribute:: FLUSH_BLOCK

+        Used for :py:meth:`ZstdCompressor.compress` *mode* argument.
 Flush any remaining data, but don't close current frame.
 If there is data, it creates at least one new block, that can be decoded immediately on reception.
 Usually used for communication.

     .. py:attribute:: FLUSH_FRAME

+        Used for :py:meth:`ZstdCompressor.compress` *mode* argument.
 Flush any remaining data, and close current frame.
 Since zstd data consists of one or more independent frames, data can still be provided after a frame is closed.
 Usually used for classical flush.

 .. note:: Frame and block